-The major goal toward studying the connection between $Ly\alpha$ and LyC emission from galaxies is to discover a correlation or develop a model that can estimate the LyC emission of EoR galaxies using the observable properties of galaxies, as the ionizing photons themselves cannot be observed.
+The major goal towards studying the connection between $Ly\alpha$ and LyC emission from galaxies is to discover a correlation or develop a model that can estimate the LyC emission of EoR galaxies using the observable properties of galaxies, as the ionizing photons themselves cannot be observed.

-In the previous section (Sect.
-3) we found that the escape fractions of $Ly\alpha$ and LyC are correlated in bright LAEs during the EoR, as observations have suggested, but when we include all LAEs in our sample, including the fainter ones, there is no correlation, which implies that the observed relation may be due to a selection bias.
-We also found that the intrinsic luminosities in $Ly\alpha$ and LyC are well correlated, whereas the escaping luminosities have a positive correlation but with much more dispersion, especially at the faint end.
-Thus, in the quest for predicting the LyC emission, it is important to explore beyond the
+In the previous section (§ 3) we have found that the escape fractions of Ly $\alpha$ and LyC are correlated in bright LAEs during the EoR, as observations have suggested, but when we include all LAEs in our sample, including the fainter ones, there is no correlation, which implies that the observed relation may be due to a selection bias.
+We also found that the intrinsic luminosities in Ly $\alpha$ and LyC are well correlated, whereas the escaping luminosities have a positive correlation but with much more dispersion, especially at the faint end.
+Thus in the quest for predicting the LyC emission, it is important to explore beyond the simple 1:1 correlation.
+Since we have a large dataset of galaxies with a number of their physical, Ly $\alpha$ and LyC properties we now investigate if it is possible to construct a statistical model that predicts the LyC emission using other properties, e.g. mass, SFR and Ly $\alpha$ .